Interlibrary Loan

 Books

-• You may select a specific library as your pickup location.
-An email pickup notice will be sent to you when books are available.
+You may select a specific library as your pickup location.
+An email pickup notice will be sent to you when books are available, and most items can be picked up at the service desk of your pickup location whenever that library is open.
+Media materials (DVDs, CDs, VHS), microforms, Library Use Only, and fragile materials must be picked up from or used in Davis.

 How do I request a renewal?

-Request a renewal through your Carolina BLU account.
-Renewals must be made by the day BEFORE the due date.
+Request a renewal in your Carolina BLU account.
+Renewals must be made by the day before the due date.
 The lending library sets the loan period and some libraries do not allow renewals.

 Articles

-We deliver articles electronically by default in PDF format.
-Log on to your Carolina BLU account; on the main menu, choose “Electronically Received Articles.”
-This will give you a list of all items that you have waiting to view or download.
+We deliver articles electronically in PDF format.
+Log on to your Carolina BLU account and choose “Electronically Received Articles” on the main menu.
+You will see a list of all items that you have waiting to download.
+Articles must be downloaded within 30 days of delivery.
+After 30 days the article will no longer be available.